Author: Kelsey Schnell

 When Sparrows Play Chicken

 I think it’s clear that I am not a taker of risks.
 I am calculated without a grasp for math and as dangerous as a well-caged hamster.
-And the likelihood that I will ever challenge a friend or enemy to a game of chicken to the death is inexcitably low.

 • Detroit’s Legacy, Hockeytown’s Tradition: Octopus on the Rocks